Food businesses have a responsibility to ensure food and drink sold in Redbridge is safe to consume.

 The Anaphylaxis Campaign reveals that 41 per cent of young people (16-24-years-old) with food allergies or intolerances don’t feel confident at all or only feel a little confident to ask serving staff for allergen information.
 The research also reveals that 60 per cent of those surveyed avoid dining out due to their condition.

-Food Officers from the London Borough of Redbridge will promote the Easy to ASK campaign by reminding food businesses within the borough to ask customers about their dietary needs and help put people with food allergies (especially those who are young and may be embarrassed) at ease.
+Our Food Officers will promote the Easy to Ask campaign by reminding food businesses within the borough to ask customers about their dietary needs and help put people with food allergies (especially those who are young and may be embarrassed) at ease.

 It follows the simple prompt: